projectriff/riff/docs/riff_image_relocate.md

   -f, --file string            path of a kubernetes configuration file
       --flatten                flatten image names (for registries that do not support hierarchical names) -h, --help                   help for relocate
-  -i, --images string          path of an image manifest of image names to be mapped -m, --manifest string        path of a riff manifest (default "manifest.yaml") -o, --output string          path to contain the output file(s) -r, --registry string        hostname for mapped images
+  -i, --images string          path of an image manifest -m, --manifest string        path of a riff manifest (default "manifest.yaml") -o, --output string          path to contain the output file(s) -r, --registry string        hostname for mapped images